tehzz/SSB64-Notes/Universal/LUT 8012C520 - Stage File Lookup.md

 * RAM : `0x8012C520`
 * ROM : `0xA7D20`

 This is the table that converts from the stage index value to the actual stage file.
 Changing a file here can easily effect which stage is loaded.
 An entry is composed of two 32bit words.
 The first word is the stage "base file" from the file table.
-What does this second word mean again?
+The second words is used to offset the loaded location of the file for the "stage base" pointer at `0x80131300`.

 | Stage Index | Stage File  | Second Word | Stage Name      |
 |-------------|-------------|-------------|-----------------|